Freeola's Escalated Fault Procedure

 Freeola's Escalated Fault Procedure (EFP) is invoked when all other methods of diagnosis have been exhausted and it is felt that the fault needs to be reported for further testing by our technical partners and BT.
 Below is a breakdown of what you can expect from us and what we may ask of you during this procedure:

-Freeola's support department supervisors will deal with your fault personally and will chase it at least once every working day while pushing hard for a resolution.
+• Freeola Support will deal with your fault and will chase it at least once every working day, while pushing hard for a resolution.
 We are 100% committed to resolving the fault and will not accept poor excuses or non-committed replies from our suppliers.

 Check out some of our customer reviews below: